Imagine you're running a recruitment agency but you have no CRM (Candidate Relationship Management).

 You've pretty much read all about the ATS vs CRM debate going on in every other blog, but guess what?
 Most of them don't offer an inherent giveaway.

-Therefore, if your Applicant Tracking System is simply maintaining your workflow, helping you source candidates and automate your recruitment business, CRM software is the main hub for your candidates and clients.
+Therefore, if your Applicant Tracking System is simply maintaining your workflow, helping you source candidates, and automating your recruitment business, CRM software is the main hub for your candidates and clients.

-According to a survey conducted by Software Advice, 74% of companies using the right CRM for their business say that it has increased their customer data access, therefore allowing them to improve lead conversion and increase sales.
+According to a survey conducted by Software Advice, 74% of companies using the right Recruitment CRM for their business say that it has increased their customer data access, therefore allowing them to improve lead conversion and increase sales.

-5 Major Signs That Your Recruitment Agency Needs A CRM Software
+5 Major Signs That Your Recruitment Agency Needs a CRM Software

 - Your recruitment agency is having trouble accessing both candidate and client data amidst heaps of files and documentation